-It is the policy of the Madison County School District that the district-wide child identification, location, and evaluation process in Madison County be ongoing.
-Local school district personnel are continuing to search for unserved children with disabilities in the age range birth through 20 years of age.
+It is the policy of Madison County Schools that the district-wide child identification, location, and evaluation process in Madison County be ongoing.
+Local school district personnel are continuing to search for unserved children with disabilities in the age range of birth through twenty-one.

 Early identification of children in need of special education experiences is most important to each child.
 Furthermore, this information gathered from contacts with parents and other agencies will be used to determine present and future program needs as progress is made toward the goal of providing a free appropriate public education to all children with disabilities.